 Melbourne and Perth Destined to Live in Different Realities?

-If Western Australia is about to move into a recovery phase, which this writer believes it will, let’s hope the lessons of history have been learned.
+If Western Australia is about to move into a recovery phase, which this writer believes it will let’s hope the lessons of history have been learned.
 Let’s hope that markets do not overshoot reality again.
-That we see measured growth and only a moderate rise in the value of the A$, so that the renaissance in the east can be sustained.
-Meanwhile there are some bargains to be had in the west, at the expense of some people that have lost a lot of money.
+That we see measured growth and only a moderate rise in the value of the Australian dollar so that the renaissance in the east can be sustained.
+Mea,nwhile there are some bargains to be had in the west, at the expense of some people that have lost a lot of money.

 Rent a Qualifying Property to Us.

-If your property is vacant, or you are looking for a flexible, no commitment option, please consider renting to us.
-Read more here.
+If your property is vacant, or you are looking for a flexible, no commitment option, please consider renting your apartment to us.